 Guest count — it is important to be sure your venue can hold the number of guests you are going to have comfortably (you don’t want everyone packed in like sardines).
 On the flip side you also want to make sure you do not pay for more than you need.

-Style/Theme — while you do not need to completely flesh out your décor yet; you want to have a basic idea of what you want your day to look like.
-This will weed out venues you do not need to inquire with.
+Style/Theme — while you do not need to completely flesh out your all your décor ideas yet; you do want to have a basic overall idea of how you want your day to look.
+This will help weed out venues you do not need to inquire with.
 For example, if you are going for an industrial modern look, you do not need to inquire with that rustic barn venue down the road.